What to look for when choosing a paddling pool

 Paddling pools have come a long way in recent years and have now evolved into full-blown entertainment centres for children of all ages.
 But there are a few things to think about before you buy one.

-Pool size.
-Paddling pools are a great way for kids to have fun at home, but you'll need to consider how much outdoor space you actually have before investing.
+Pool size: Paddling pools are a great way for kids to have fun at home, but you'll need to consider how much outdoor space you actually have before investing.
 There are a range of paddling pools to suit all kinds of spaces, whether that's a small terrace or a sprawling garden.

-Versatility.
-If you want to get the best value for money, you may want to consider pools that have multiple uses or additional accessories, such as the ability to use as an indoor ball pit.
-Does the paddling pool come with any extras such as inflatables or slides?
-These can often prolong the play and work out better value for money, particularly for younger children.
+Versatility: If you want to get the best value for money, consider paddling pools with multiple uses or extra accessories.
+Does the pool come with inflatables, sprinklers or slides?
+These features can help keep children entertained for longer and may offer better long-term value, particularly for younger kids.

 What’s the best way to keep a paddling pool clean?